Recycling And Solid Waste Management

 When doing home improvement projects, remember these guidelines when placing trash at the curbside for collection:

-• Remember that asbestos is a hazardous waste, and must be prepared and disposed accordingly.
+- Remember that asbestos is a hazardous waste, and must be prepared and disposed of accordingly.

 For any other questions regarding trash removal, please call the Division of Recycling and Solid Waste Management office at (856) 794-4089.